grumpyjames/birding-almanac/features/a-200-bird-year/part-39-royston-rarity.md

 the hill.
 The scope gang are still all present and correct.
 No sign of the Pallid.
 I have a look around and find a Kestrel taking a break on a telegraph wire.
-Somewhere nearby, a Yellowhammer tells repeatedly of its desire for a diminutive cheese sandwich.
+Somewhere nearby, a Yellowhammer tells repeatedly of its desire for a diminutive dairy-free sandwich.
 This is a decent patch!
 Lucky Royston.

 #### Pallid vs Corvids

 The Pallid returns to great acclaim.
-This time it lands in a well furrowed field that we have yet to stare at.
+This time it lands in a well-furrowed field that we have yet to stare at.
 Everyone files over to stare at it.
 A couple of crows hang around nearby to add some possible drama.